RKelln/5-directions/public/writing/data_in_practice.md

 <!-- .slide: data-audio-src="../audio/data/38-seg3.ogg" data-background-video="../video/fade_to_black_seasons_small.mp4" data-background-size="contain" data-background-color="black" -->
 Notes:
-In this example, timelines for getting access to existing art and cultural works to photograph them and well as guided tours of the geography would be necessary.
+In this example, timelines for getting access to existing art and cultural works to photograph them as well as guided tours of the geography would be necessary.
 It may be necessary to photograph 3-4 times at different times of the year to incorporate all seasonal changes, and certain cultural artifacts may only be available seasonally.
 Visits to various community and personal dwellings will likely need to be coordinated, compensated and acknowledged.
 Keep track of everything, detailed notes will save you countless hours later!
 You can, with consent, also record audio and/or video of the data collection process, which can be consulted later to confirm the notes or catch mistakes.

 There may be data that is requested to remain private to just the community or even certain parts of the community, so each data point and photo should have a list of metadata associated with it.
 This metadata should encompass current and potential future use cases.
 We can use the Local Context tags to identify cultural data practices.
 Using a tool like OpenRefine can help with metadata management.